- Makes a plastisol ink more pliable and elastic, which improves a print's lifespan on stretchy garments like spandex, leggings, etc.

 Depending on the fabric needs and design elements, you may need to print-flash-print the FN-INK™ Stretch base before over-printing the colors.

-*Some colors are inherently translucent and any addition of a clear additive will create a loss of opacity or coverage.
+*Some colors are inherently translucent and any addition of a clear ink will create a loss of opacity or coverage.

 STENCIL & EMULSION GUIDELINES